grahamking/kipr/README.md

 What it does:

- 1. Generates a random password
+ 1. Generates a random password.
+The characters to use are in config 'choices' setting.
+By default it uses a-z, A-Z, 0-9 and a [subset of these special characters](https://owasp.org/www-community/password-special-characters).
+See CONFIGURATION section.
  2. Writes username and password to text file `~/.kip/passwords/example.com`
  3. Encrypts and signs it by running `gpg --encrypt --sign --armor`
  4. Copies the new password to your clipboard